Magreef/mp4tomp3/README.md

 # mp4tomp3
-Converter solution for quick and simple vido to audio convertation
+Converter solution for quick and simple vidуo to audio convertation